GoDaddy Website Builder Reviews& Product Details

 - pick one out of five plans

-There are severe limitations if you pick the free plan, and WordPress will show ads next to your content.
+If you pick the free plan, there are severe limitations, and WordPress will show ads next to your content.
 You do get 3GB storage, though.

-Squarespace is the easiest website builder to get started with — visit SquareSpace.com and click “Get Started” in the top right corner.
+Squarespace is the easiest website builder for beginners — visit SquareSpace.com and click “Get Started” in the top right corner.
 Making your website goes like this:

 - pick one out of 21 categories